 Chacma Bush Camp, our latest addition to the Kruger portfolio of camps, is heaving with sightings of buffalo and elephant.
 A recent highlight being the bovids joining the pachyderms for a drinking session at the waterhole in front of camp.

-Mankwe Bush Lodge is the latest addition to our trails of Botswana route, and is ideally located on the outskirts of the Moremi Game Reserve and in its own private concession the Kwatale Conservancy.
+Mankwe Tented Retreat is the latest addition to our trails of Botswana route, and is ideally located on the outskirts of the Moremi Game Reserve and in its own private concession the Kwatale Conservancy.
 Botswana is renown for its prolific game, and a game drive excursion from Mankwe into the reserve will provide ample game viewing opportunity.
 Shorter game drives around the Kwatale Conservancy will allow for further scope of spotting wildlife.